-In relation to arbitral awards against a state, the Court of Appeal has held that it is not mandatory for an order permitting the enforcement of an arbitration award to be served in accordance with the provisions of section 12 of the State Immunity Act 1978.
-While orders permitting the enforcement of an arbitration award are required to be served pursuant to CPR 62.18(8)(b) and 6.44, the court has jurisdiction in an appropriate case to dispense with service in accordance with CPR 6.16 or 6.28.
-(General Dynamics United Kingdom v State of Libya [2019] EWCA Civ 1110).
+The Court of Appeal has held that it is not mandatory for an order permitting the enforcement of an arbitration award against a state to be served in accordance with the provisions of section 12 of the SIA 1978.
+While orders permitting the enforcement of an arbitration award are required to be served pursuant to CPR 62.18(8)(b) and 6.44, the court has jurisdiction in an appropriate case to dispense with service in accordance with CPR 6.16 or 6.28 ( General Dynamics United Kingdom v State of Libya [2019] EWCA Civ 1110).